hidevopsio/hiboot.hidevops.io/content/en-US/getting-started/index.md

 ## Quick start web application

-This section will show you how to create and run a simple hiboot application in 3 steps.
+This section will show you how to create and run a simple hiboot web application in 3 steps.
 Let’s get started!

 ### Get the source code